Cefixime Dispersible Tablet 100 mg

 Side effects of Cefixime Dispersible Tablet 100 mg

-Eosinophilia, Hypeeosinophilia, Agranulocytosis, Leucopenia, Neutropenia, Granulocytopenia, Haemolytic anaemia, Thrombocytopenia, Thrombocytosis, Abdominal pain, ,Diarrhoea, Dyspepsia, Nausea, Vomiting, Flatulence, Jaundice, Pseudomembranous colitis, Vaginitis, Aspartate aminotransferase increased
+Eosinophilia, Hypereosinophilia, Agranulocytosis, Leucopenia, Neutropenia, Granulocytopenia, Hemolytic anemia, Thrombocytopenia, Thrombocytosis, Abdominal pain, ,Diarrhoea, Dyspepsia, Nausea, Vomiting, Flatulence, Jaundice, Pseudomembranous colitis, Vaginitis, Aspartate aminotransferase increased

 Dyspnoea